 Le Clézio, J.M.G.
 (French) (Nobel Prize winner), Onitsha (translated by Alison Anderson) 1991, 206 pages (The dream-like linking of the Nile and Niger Rivers through African history lifted this above his bitter childhood memories of British colonial racism as the empire ran aground, symbolically and in fact.)
 (11/2/2009)

-Lee, Chang-rae, The Native Speaker (Korean-American)
+Lee, Chang-rae (Korean-American), The Native Speaker

-___________, Aloft, 2004, 384 pages (While we appreciated amusing vignettes of Queens and Long Island types, almost all were disappointed in this Updike imitation with an inauthentic sounding and feeling first person narration by an unappealing guy with the titular attitude to his life.
+Lee, Chang-rae, Aloft, 2004, 384 pages (While we appreciated amusing vignettes of Queens and Long Island types, almost all were disappointed in this Updike imitation with an inauthentic sounding and feeling first person narration by an unappealing guy with the titular attitude to his life.
 A big let down from his debut above that we really liked.)
 (9/11/2005)

 Lethem, Jonathan, Motherless Brooklyn, 1999, 311 pages (We all fell in love with the language of this very NY book, and especially with the protagonist, a Tourette's-afflicted detective.)
-(1/2/2001)
+(1/2/2001) (NB: Edward Norton’s film version is inspired by this book, but combines the story with Robert Caro’s The Power Broker.)

 Levy, Andrea, Small Island , 2004, 448 pages (All enjoyed this perceptive examination of the fall of the British Empire from the perspective of male and female, black, white and mixed race colonials and the Mother Country.)
 (5/11/2005)